TrainedTrex/TrainedTrex/README.md

 #### [NASA Spice API](https://dandelionsky.dev/)

-- NASA SPICE toolkit functionality built into some API endpoints.
+- NASA SPICE toolkit functionality built into some python API endpoints.
 - Planetary positions as well as some moons are available.
   - Going to be adding more kernels and functionality
   - Along with kernel switching depending on what is requested